-These short video clips were filmed in Wales, UK, where Rees Howells used to walk in prayer and at the Bible College he founded, where he led his team of intercessors into costly battles of intercession.
+These short video clips were filmed in Wales, UK, where Rees Howells used to walk in prayer and at the Bible College of Wales, which he founded, where he led his team of intercessors into costly battles of intercession.

 (After pressing play the seven videos will flow automatically, or you can press the next button.
 Any videos after those listed are not related to ByFaith Media).
 A Life Of Faith